Legal & Ethical FAQs

 VIRTUAL: Is it necessary to get parent/guardian consent for individual counseling in a virtual setting?

 Despite the complications of providing virtual school counseling services, it is important to adhere to the same ethical guidelines as you would in person.
 Some school districts have specific policies and procedures around parent/guardian consent.
 Best practice is to inform parents/guardians when you are providing individual counseling for a student over more than one or two sessions.

 My school and district have an electronic management system and want me to include the names of the students I see and the reasons I am working with them.
 Does that break confidentiality?

 It is in your best interest to maintain these records as well.
 And, if you keep the reasons vague enough, you are still protecting student confidentiality while also informing parents/guardians, teachers and/or administrators that the student is accessing you for support.
-It’s also a reminder to administrators of the need for your position.
-The ASCA Ethical Standards for School Counselors state: Section A.2n.
-Advocate with appropriate school officials for acceptable encryption standards to be utilized for stored data and currently acceptable algorithms to be utilized for data in transit.
 Avoid using software programs without the technological capabilities to protect student information based upon currently acceptable security standards and the law.

 On several student IEPs, the special education director has noted that weekly counseling be provided.
 This prevents me from fully implementing a comprehensive program.
 What do I do?

 School counselors serve all students in their charge; it is unethical and professionally questionable when others define school counselors’ role as acting outside their scope of practice and serving a small percentage of their population to the exclusion of hundreds of other students in their caseload.
 You can support regular education and special education students in brief group counseling or behavior management programs, but a long-term approach is an inappropriate use of school counselors’ time.